petarturukalo/micro-guitar-tuner/test/README.md

 # Usage

-Although these are user space applications, cross compilation is still required to build them because CMSIS DSP is for ARM Cortex-A and Cortex-M processors.
+Although these are user space applications, cross compilation is still required to build them because CMSIS DSP is for ARM Cortex-A and ARM Cortex-M processors.
 Note these binaries depend on and build a Cortex-A version of the core library, whereas the guitar tuner proper binary in `../mcu/` depends on and builds a Cortex-M version.
 Compile both binaries by running `make`, which uses `arm-linux-gnueabihf-gcc`